This section addresses many common questions asked by undergraduate prospective students.

 For more information visit:

 Most VPA students complete an internship of some kind during their time at SU.
-The experience of an internship is highly encouraged, but not required of any VPA students with the exception of students enrolled in the Setnor School of Music's Department of Music and Entertainment Industries.
+The experience of an internship is highly encouraged, but not required of any VPA students with the exception of students enrolled in the Setnor School of Music's Department of Music Industry & Technologies.
 SU's Career Services houses University-wide internship services that offers support and guidance for student seeking internships.

 Additional FAQs for Music Applicants